 Start the night with one big festive picnic

 Festival-goers are invited from 4:30 pm for a pre-concert picnic at the Espace 67.
 Several food trucks will be on site to offer spectators something to eat.
-In addition, animation, music and stilt walkers will create a festive and welcoming atmosphere.

 Purchase this novel memory album that traces the evolution of Parc Jean-Drapeau through the different historical periods.